SteveJustin1963/tec-APUS/README.md

 On the USB to TTL cable, the TTL end presents Red=+5V, Black=GND, White=RXD, Green=TXD, but RTS, CTS, DSR are not there on a cheap cables, from the chip inside the lines are not presented and are not needed for the PCB.
 Some current limit resistors are on the tx and rx lines for protection.
 You can do loopback test on the cable, so short out TX to RX (white green), typing anything..
 It should echo back.

 ## error on pcb

-2 errors on 6850
 ![](https://github.com/SteveJustin1963/tec-APUS/blob/master/pics/errata-1.png)
+- 2 errors on 6850

-pcb files updated for fix, new rev coming to have proper decoding.
+- pcb files updated for fix
+- decoding not working properly see below

 ## Craig Jones